 6th Form Centre

-Located just 3 minutes walk from the centre of Ashford town centre, stands in its own site with off-street parking to both front and back.
+Located just 3 minutes walk from Ashford town centre, stands in its own site with off-street parking to both front and back.

 It has the facility to manage up to 16 students on varied timetables in conjunction with vocational courses at colleges and external providers.
 Linking to the academic work, which is directly provided at the centre.